Clever robo-brokers could be the future of mortgage brokerage but can AI really take over from humans?

 Whether all these new providers can drive enough business to survive until they become more established will be a key challenge, but the service they offer isn’t just new snazzy tech for the sake of it.

-They could genuinely help people find the most suitable mortgage and save them time and hassle as well as money, so it looks like an area that will become increasingly popular for the UK’s millions of mortgage customers.
+They could genuinely help people find the most suitable mortgage and save them time and hassle as well as money, so it looks to be an area that will become increasingly popular for the UK’s millions of mortgage customers.